Making cents

 I hope my death makes more cents than my life.

-But I’d definitely watch it again.
+And I most definitely wanna watch it again.